Conquering the Challenges of Data Warehouse ETL TestingCigniti Technologies

-From the above methods, it is obvious that with the ever changing needs of the business and similar changes in the source systems, it effectively drives continuous change in the data warehouse schema and the data being loaded.
+With the constantly evolving needs of businesses and similar changes in the source systems, ETL testing effectively drives continuous change in the data warehouse schema and the data being loaded.
 Hence, it is necessary that development and testing processes are clearly defined.
 ETL and Data Warehouse testing should be followed by impact analysis, focusing on solid alignment between development, operations, and business teams.
 Below are some of the ETL testing tools that can be used.

 ETL testing can be performed manually or using tools like Informatica, QuerySurge, etc. However, much of the ETL testing is done by SQL scripting or eyeballing data on spreadsheets.
 The usage of automated testing tools ensures that only trusted data will be delivered in your production system.
 The types of testing that can be achieved with ETL tools include unit, functional, regression, continuous integration, operational monitoring and more.